 The educational policy studies undergraduate certificate program was designed specifically for undergraduate students from across the campus.
 The department offers multidisciplinary courses in the history, sociology, and philosophy of education, comparative and international education, and in educational anthropology.
 Courses in policy analysis emphasize the social context and implications of policy decisions.
 The completion of the EPS certificate formalizes a student's interest in the multiple dimensions of this discipline.

 Students interested in pursuing this certificate are encouraged to consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651.
+The EPS certificate is also available to individuals who have already completed a bachelor’s degree; see the Nondegree/Visiting Student Guide.

 Students must complete at least one Educational Policy Studies (ED POL) course with a grade of B or better prior to applying to the certificate program.
 Students intending to complete the educational policy studies certificate should visit the School of Education's Apply to a Program page to complete the declaration form.